Prabhmit/Arvato_Financial_Services/README.md

 # 6. Results

-The blogpost which provides detailed analysis, main findings and recommended improvements of the project can be found at [a link](paste weblink here)
+The blogpost which provides detailed analysis, main findings and recommended improvements of the project can be found [here](https://prabhmit-chadha.medium.com/bertelsmann-arvato-customer-segmentation-and-supervised-learning-models-753571153a04).

 # 7. Licensing, Authors and Acknowledgments